 Many actions taken in response to trends in social mood take time to manifest.
 For example, business people might decide, in expressing the social mood, to expand or contract operations.
 But it takes time to implement such plans, so changes in macroeconomic activity lag changes in social mood and the stock market.
 The same is true of political actions, which generally require a large consensus and thereby substantially lag mood and the markets as well.
 This is why sociometers such as the stock market averages are leading indicators of macroeconomic trends and political actions.

-Socionomics postulates that waves of social mood are endogenously regulated, fluctuating toward the “positive” (optimistic) and then the “negative” (pessimistic) direction according to a patterned, hierarchical fractal called the Wave Principle, identified as a stock market model by Ralph Nelson Elliott in the 1930s.
+Socionomics postulates that waves of social mood are endogenously regulated, fluctuating toward the “positive” and then the “negative” direction according to a patterned, hierarchical fractal called the Wave Principle, identified and developed as a stock market model by Ralph Nelson Elliott in the 1930s.
 Waves have substantial quantitative leeway but adhere to one overall form, under which there are five specific forms and a limited number of variations thereof, as described in the literature.
 Because Elliott waves are patterned, they are probabilistically predictable, thereby making the character of social trends probabilistically predictable as well.